 His book The Rise of Technosocialism talks about a post-Coronavirus world and will be out in October/November 2021.

-Ten years ago, no one could have predicted that 90 percent of daily transactions would be electronic, that Internet banking would provide more revenue than branches, that social media would drive your brand, and that growth in mobile banking would be the final nail in the coffin for the dominance of branch banking.
+A decade ago, it would have been unimaginable that electronic transactions would make up 90 percent of daily transactions, that Internet banking would surpass branches in revenue, that social media would become a driving force for branding, and that mobile banking would disrupt the traditional dominance of branch banking.
 Brett King explains:

 • Why customer behavior is so rapidly changing, including the four phases of disruptive change.